doakey3/Bligify/README.md

 ![FPS 10](http://i.imgur.com/Nfyh3xb.gif)

 The scene fps is set to 10 and speed modifiers are added to selected videos so that playback speed and length match the scene frame rate.

+###Render GIF

+Set an output location.
+Click the "Render GIF" button.
+Images will be rendered from blender, converted to GIF files, and combined into an animated gif.

+###Import GIF

+Click the import GIF button and navigate to the gif file you would like to import.
+The gif will be split into individual .gifs, then each converted to PNG.
+Finally, these will be added to the sequence editor as an image sequence.
+Currently, this function does not handle some gifs very well.